streetwriters/notesnook/docs/help/contents/merge-conflicts.md

+---
+title: How merge conflicts occur?
+description: Merge conflicts occur when there are conflicting note edits on different devices for the same note.
+---

 # Merge Conflicts

 ## Why Merge Conflicts occur?

 Merge conflicts occur when there are conflicting note edits on different devices for the same note.

 ## How Merge Conflicts occur?

 Lets suppose that you have two devices running Notesnook:

 1. A desktop